Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/03-beamforming/Module_01_Custom_Platform/README.md

 #### Set Platform Attributes

-Set the platform properites of the Vivado design (i.e. properties PFM.\*).
+Set the platform properites of the Vivado design (that is, properties PFM.\*).
 First, set the `PFM_NAME` to the current block design.
 Next, add the control and memory hardware interfaces using the `PFM.AXI_PORT` function.

 #### Control Interfaces Requirements